HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 Up to this point, all techniques assume the server sends back the file content or error message in its response.
 But what happens when the application does not return anything useful?
 The response is a generic 200 OK or blank page, and nothing we inject shows up anywhere.
 This is called **blind XXE** — the vulnerability exists but we cannot see the output directly.

 The solution is to make the server send the data somewhere else — to a server we control.
-This is the "out-of-band" part: instead of reading the data in the response, we receive it on a separate channel.
-The XML parser's ability to fetch external resources works in our favor here because we can make it send HTTP requests that contain the stolen data in the URL.
+This is the “out-of-band” part: instead of reading the data in the response, we receive it on a separate channel.
+The XML parser’s ability to fetch external resources works in our favor here because we can make it send HTTP requests that contain the stolen data in the URL.

 **Key Concept:** The parser processes the XML input and resolves entities.
 If an entity points to an external resource (HTTP, HTTPS, or even FTP), the parser will attempt to fetch it.
 We exploit this behavior to send data out-of-band.